 There are many dimensions to value when you look at the holistic picture.
 Sometimes in life, it is your value that gives you what you need.
 For instance you might be a good academic student, lawyer, doctor or accountant, and an opportunity comes up in a different field, you may be surprised to know that it is not necessarily your grade in school or who you know that may open the door for you, it is your value which can be your writing skills if you have published in several journals or even being an author; it can be your entertainment skills if you are a comedian or dancer. it can also be your followers or leadership skills.
 Let me share a personal experience with you, despite being an international lawyer in the USA, my book Design Your Destiny- Actualizing Your Birthright to Success, has opened so many doors for me.
 The value I must confess is priceless!
 The book has announced me in so many places.
 Of particular interest, I will like to share was how my book gave me an opportunity to be interviewed by the Founder of Echoes of Africa, Mrs. Ifeoma Ezinwa, the interview was later aired as a documentary in one of the biggest television stations in Nigeria, (African Independent Television).
 Not even my academic qualifications, networks and even my professional training as a lawyer gave me that opportunity, but my book did.
 That’s value!

 One of the best ways to be successful and rich in life is by solving the right problems.
 You can look around your environment and ask yourself what are the needs of my environment?
 When you find the answers to those challenges and solve them, you will create wealth for yourself if you nurture the process very well.
 Moral: Find solutions to global problems and money will follow you.
 Let’s look at examples of great people who found solutions to global problems: Bill Gates is the Founder of Microsoft Corporation, he invented Microsoft software which is used by the world today; Larry Page and Sergey Brin two computer scientist assisted in making internet search for products faster; Mark Zuckerberg Co-Founder of Facebook-connected people around the world and he was able to use his platform to advertise for business.
-Steve Jobs the co-founder of Apple Inc. invented Apple which changed communication in the world; all these great minds created solutions for the world.
+Steve Jobs the co-founder of Apple Inc. invented Apple which changed communication in the world.
+All these great minds created solutions for the world.
 The question now is what problems are you solving for the world?

 Maybe you like fashion, you can be a fashionista by helping people by teaching them how to dress with your ingenious dress sense, and you can also teach them how to be classy and stylish.
-I recently saw a new brand of fashion online lilys_galaxy on Instagram, couples of months later, you can’t imagine how the page has grown and generated so much income which is now competing with daily job of the founder.
+I recently saw a new brand of fashion online lilys_galaxy on Instagram, couples of months later, you can’t imagine how the page has grown and generated so much income which is now competing with the daily job of the founder according to the founder.
 This is just one example of how value can add income to your life.

 The question now is how do you find your value and what value can you offer to the world?
 Value be likened to passion.
 To find the right value, look at your career and personal life.